JacobJi-Fei/FAI_review/FAI.md

 		- If the heuristic is admissible

-			- Admissible: the heuristic must never over estimate the cost to reach the goal
+			- ！！！Admissible: the heuristic must never over estimate the cost to reach the goal

 				- ­h(n): a valid lower bound on cost to the goal